shawna-p/mysterious-messenger/docs/creating-characters.rst

 Usually the actual variable name -- in this case, ``em`` -- is short.
 It is recommended that this be two characters long; usually the first two letters of the character's name.
 The program already uses ``ja``, ``ju``, ``m``, ``r``, ``ri``, ``s``, ``sa``, ``u``, ``v``, ``y``, and ``z``.

 .. warning::
-    New ChatCharacter variables should be at least two characters long to avoid conflicts with engine code.
+    New ChatCharacter variables should be at least two letters long to avoid conflicts with engine code.

 Each of those fields is explained below: